dpo/docker-mpc/README.md

 ## Building the Image

-Run the following command from instide the `ubuntu-mpc` folder:
+Run the following command from inside the `ubuntu-mpc` folder:
 ```
 docker build --no-cache -t ubuntu-mpc:latest .
 ```